MaartenPJ/ADS-portfolio/README.md

 I wrote some scripts to visualise audio in several different forms (waveform, fft, (regular) spectrogram, mel spectrogram, MFCC) [link to scripts]

 I wrote a significant part of the final paper and I presented (parts of) 5 presentations.
 2 external and 3 internal presentations.
 I also took part in creating most powerpoints, as we usually created those in a meeting with the whole group.\
+I got compliments on my fluency and from feedback during meetings, I think I got the information across in a comprehensible way.\
-A more detailed description of my contribution to the paper can be found further on in this document in part 7.2 Writing paper.
+A more detailed description of my contribution to the paper can be found further on in this document in part 7.2 Writing paper.[link]

 ## 2.2 Reflection on own learning objectives
 Learning Objective: Acquire data science skills/knowledge\